webforge-labs/cms/docs/installation.md

 ### Imagine

-liip imagine bundle has to be configured (see vendors yml)
+liip imagine bundle has to be configured (see prepend-configuration.yml)